How to Set Up a Company in Dubai: The Complete Guide for Entrepreneurs in 2026

 Free Zone Companies

 Free zones are by far the most popular option for international entrepreneurs.
+It typically offers:

 • 100% foreign ownership